 During the 2006 legislative session, the Legislature enacted ESHB 2871, which requires, among other things, that Sound Transit and the RTID submit to regional voters at the 2007 general election the agencies' respective transit and highway improvement plans.
 More specifically, the RTID measure must ask the district's voters to approve formation of the district, the investment plan, and the revenue sources necessary to finance the plan.
 The Sound Transit measure must ask voters within its boundaries to support additional implementation phases of the authority's system and financing plan.
-The legislation also requires that the RTID and Sound Transit measures be separate ballot measures.
+The legislation also requires that the measures be single, separate ballot measures.
 Furthermore, passage of each measure was made contingent on the passage of the other measure, thereby requiring both ballot measures to pass in order for either to pass.

-Summary of Substitute Bill:
+Summary of Bill:

 At the 2007 general election, Sound Transit and the RTID must submit to regional voters their respective transit and highway improvement plans in the form of a single ballot proposition, rather than as two separate ballot measures.
-The contingency requirement established in ESHB 2871 is maintained by requiring support of the single ballot measure by both a majority of voters in the Sound Transit taxing district and a majority of the voters in the RTID taxing district.
+In order for the proposition to pass, a majority of voters in the Sound Transit taxing district must vote in favor of the measure, and, likewise, a majority of the voters in the RTID taxing district must also vote in favor of the measure.
 The text of the ballot proposition is codified in statute, and requires that the ballot measure submitted to the voters take substantially the same form as the codified language.
 In addition, the ballot measure must include language stating that each taxing district may only impose taxes within its respective boundaries.
 An expedited appeal process is provided for any constitutional challenges to the bill.
 Finally, an emergency clause is included, making the bill effective immediately.